Ron Richardson: Career

 In 1977, Richardson played "Sportin' Life" in the Houston Grand Opera production of Porgy and Bess.
 His first role on Broadway was as the "Chief of Police" in the 1978 musical Timbuktu!
-Over the next several years, Richardson appeared in several regional theatre and opera productions and was in the 1983 National tour of Dreamgirls, but it wasn't until his award-winning performance as "Jim" in the 1985 Broadway musical Big River that he became widely known.
+Over the next several years, Richardson appeared in several regional theatre and opera productions and was in the 1983 national tour of Dreamgirls, but it was not until his award-winning performance as "Jim" in the 1985 Broadway musical Big River that he became widely known.
 Richardson's approach to the role of "Jim", a runaway slave, was heroic:

 "When I play Jim," he told an interviewer from The New York Times, "I am playing my grandfather, and my mother swears I look like him as a young man.
 He was born a free man, but his father and mother were slaves.
 He was very strong, and very majestic."

 After Big River closed in 1987, Richardson toured London, Japan, Moscow and St. Petersburg, Russia, in both concerts and staged productions.
 He also appeared at The American Place Theater in Leslie Lee's Ground People and starred as "Husky Miller" in the Old Vic revival of Carmen Jones.

-Richardson also appeared in two more Broadway productions during the early 1990s; Oh, Kay! and The Boys Choir of Harlem and Friends.
+Richardson also appeared in two more Broadway productions during the early 1990s: Oh, Kay! and The Boys Choir of Harlem and Friends.

 Death

-On April 5, 1995, Richardson died of complications of AIDS in Bronxville, New York at the age of 43.
-His funeral was held on April 8 in Mount Vernon, New York where he had lived.
+On April 5, 1995, Richardson died from AIDS-related complications in Bronxville, New York at the age of 43.
+His funeral was held on April 8 in Mount Vernon, New York, where he had lived.